Far Cry 5: Plot

 Joseph's younger brother John lures the Deputy to Holland Valley by broadcasting a message showing Hudson as his captive.
 John indoctrinates residents to the cult's beliefs by subjecting them to a forced baptism to "cleanse" them, tattooing their "sins" onto their bodies, and carving out the marked skin as part of their "atonement".
 John captures the Deputy and concludes that their sin is Wrath.
 When the Deputy escapes, John retaliates by taking over the town of Fall's End where he forces the Deputy to confront him and atone for their sins.
 A counterattack by the local Resistance prompts John to flee, leading to the Deputy engaging him in an aerial dogfight and mortally wounding him.
 As he lies dying, John remarks that the Deputy will not save anyone and asserts that Joseph is right.
 The Deputy rescues Hudson and the captive survivors and destroys John's bunker.

 The Deputy arrives in the Whitetail Mountains to find the Whitetail Militia already at war with Joseph's older brother Jacob.
-Jacob recruits and trains the cult's members and keeps an indoctrinated Deputy Pratt captive.
-As part of their training, Jacob mentally conditions cult recruits with The Platters' song "Only You (And You Alone)", which he uses to trigger an altered state of consciousness in the recruits and carry out his commands.
-Jacob subjects the Deputy to the same conditioning and successfully breaks them.
-He has the Deputy kill militia leader Eli Palmer (Patrick Garrow) to cripple the resistance.
+Jacob recruits and trains the cult's members using The Platters' song "Only You (And You Alone)", which he uses to trigger an altered state of consciousness in the recruits and carry out his commands.
+Jacob subjects the Deputy to the same conditioning and successfully breaks them, hypnotizing them into killing the Whitetail's leader Eli Palmer (Patrick Garrow) to cripple the resistance.
 The surviving militia hold Jacob responsible and the Deputy confronts him in the mountains.
 As he dies, Jacob reflects on how empires rise and fall, and predicts that America will suffer the same fate if it is not prepared.
 The Deputy retrieves Jacob's bunker key, rescues Pratt and floods the bunker.